ZiningWang/Sparse_Pooling/avod/README.md

 There are sample configuration files for training inside `avod/configs`.
 You can train on the example config, or modify an existing configuration.
 To train a new configuration, copy a config, e.g. `avod_cars_example.config`, rename this file to a unique experiment name and make sure the file name matches the `checkpoint_name: 'avod_cars_example'` entry inside your config.

 WZN: 5 additional parameters are added to enable different kinds of Sparse Pooling.
-rpn_use_sparse_pooling: True                      Enable Sparse Pooling right before RPN
+'rpn_use_sparse_pooling: True'                      Enable Sparse Pooling right before RPN
-rpn_sparse_pooling_use_batch_norm: True           Use Batch Norm after the Sparse Pooling right before RPN
+'rpn_sparse_pooling_use_batch_norm: True'           Use Batch Norm after the Sparse Pooling right before RPN
-rpn_sparse_pooling_conv_after_fusion: True        Add another convolution after the Sparse Pooling right before RPN
+'rpn_sparse_pooling_conv_after_fusion: True'        Add another convolution after the Sparse Pooling right before RPN
-rpn_sparse_pooling_after_vgg: True                Enable Sparse Pooling right after VGG16 and before FPN (no batch norm, no conv)
+'rpn_sparse_pooling_after_vgg: True'                Enable Sparse Pooling right after VGG16 and before FPN (no batch norm, no conv)
-rpn_dual_sparse_pooling_after_vgg: True           Fuse both LIDAR to camera and camera to LIDAR
+'rpn_dual_sparse_pooling_after_vgg: True'           Fuse both LIDAR to camera and camera to LIDAR

 ### Run Trainer